Introduction to Spanish studies (beginners)

 What you will study

 In each unit, you will learn new language content covering levels A1 and A2 of the Common European Framework of Reference for Languages.
-With a focus on speaking, communication, interaction and collaboration, you’ll also study additional material to prepare you for our level 1 intermediate Spanish module.

 The six units include:

 - Unit 1: How to meet and greet someone in Spanish, how to talk about yourself, your job, your house and your friends and family members.

 - Unit 2: Describe your daily activities, including work, travelling and holidays.

 - Unit 3: How to speak about events in the past, and celebrations like Christmas traditions at various places of the Spanish-speaking world.
 You will also learn how to speak about health-related issues and accidents in Spanish.